hairizuanbinnoorazman/blog/content/posts/20220227_devopsInterviewQuestions.md

 - If issue with other components connecting to it
   - Check if can enter shell of image
   - `kubectl exec -it <pod name> -- /bin/bash`
-  - Can check if application works
+  - Can check if application works from within application
+  - Run same check from other pods